Tropaeolum: Species

+Cultivation

 The most common flower in cultivation is a hybrid of T. majus, T. minus, and T. peltophorum.
 It is commonly known as the nasturtium (and occasionally anglicized as nasturtian).
 It is mostly grown from seed as a half-hardy annual, and both single and double varieties are available.
 It comes in various forms and colours, including cream, yellow, orange and red, solid in colour or striped and often with a dark blotch at the base of the petals.
 It is vigorous and easily grown and does well in sun.
 It thrives in poor soil and dry conditions, whereas rich soil produces much leafy growth and few flowers.
 Some varieties adopt a bush form while others scramble over and through other plants and are useful for planting in awkward spots or for covering fences and trellises.

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: